amoghsawant17/Business_Insights_360/README.md

 - Channel types: Direct, Retailer, Wholesaler/ Distributor
 - Difference between Customer and Consumer

-## Company’s background

-AtliQ Hardware is a consumer goods electronics company having operations in various countries.
-It sells, computers and computer accessories through three mediums/channel
-1. Retailer
-2. Direct
-3. Wholesaler/ Distributor

-- Their business is growing rapidly, and they still rely on Excel files for data analytics.
-Excel files are hard to consume and not effective in generating insights.
-Also due to the lack of effective analytics, the company faced a major loss in Latin America.
-- One of the challenges for AtliQ is its competitor which is a bigger company with having huge data analytics team that does analysis on customers demographics, consumption patterns, and income levels.
-- Hence, to overcome these shortcomings the senior executives of this company have decided to invest in a data analytics project and have assigned a team for this work.
-- The senior executives gave their requirements of building five different dashboards specifically the Finance view, Sales view, Marketing view, Supply Chain view, and Executive view in Power BI
- - A project kick-off session is held  to get a clear understanding of the project.

 ### Questions to ask before starting with the dashboard
 - What is the objective of building this Power BI dashboard?
 - In what terms the success of this project will be measured?
 - What will be the deadline of the project?